mwbowers/mwbowers.github.io/reference/datagate-client/xml-info-event-args-class.md

 Any public static (Shared) members of this type are safe for multithreaded operations.
 Any instance members are not guaranteed to be thread safe.
 ## Remarks

 **XmlInfoEventArgs** is defined for use as a parameter of the XmlInfoEventHandler delegate.
-The parameter reports a single event status in a DCS XML method.
+The parameter reports a single event status in a DG XML method.

 The [Message](xml-info-event-args-class-message-field.html) field contains a string message providing some detail of the event.
 The [ Type](xml-info-event-args-class-type-field.html) field classifies the event (see [ XmlInfoEventType](xml-info-event-type-enumeration.html)).
 ## Requirements